Lix0101/Books-Management-System/README.md

 just run

     node app.js
-If it's not work, you can delete the packge and run
+If it's not work, you can delete the packge and run to install the packge

+    rm -rf node_modules package-lock.json
     npm install
-to install the packge

 # Running
 the project will run on the 80 port, you can surfacing the localhost:80 to achieve the website